Andcart/sola-dk/README.md

 ### Orchestration Example

 The modular design enables a clean composition of components.
-The following is a simplified view of how they are orchestrated in the main script, illustrating a dependency injection pattern:
+The following is a simplified view of how they are orchestrated in the main script, illustrating a simple dependency injection pattern:

 ```python
 import asyncio